-Born and raised on the west coast, Erica H Isomura is an essayist, poet, and multi-disciplinary artist, exploring graphic forms and sound.
-Her work speaks to relationships with land, politics, and queer yonsei 四世 Japanese/diasporic Cantonese identity.
+Born and raised on the west coast, Erica H Isomura is a poet, essayist, and multi-disciplinary artist, exploring graphic forms and sound.
+Her work speaks to complex relationships with land, politics, and queer yonsei 四世 Japanese and diasporic Cantonese identity.

-Erica's writings have appeared in Canadian literary and independent magazines, including ROOM Magazine, Briarpatch, The Tyee, The Fiddlehead, Vallum: Contemporary Poetry, carte blanche, and others.
+Erica's writings have appeared in Canadian literary and independent magazines, including ArtsEverywhere.ca, ROOM Magazine, Briarpatch, The Tyee, The Fiddlehead, Vallum: Contemporary Poetry, and carte blanche, among others.

 Erica is a recipient of ROOM magazine's Emerging Writer Award and won first prize in Briarpatch’s Writing In The Margins contest for creative non-fiction.
-Their poetry has been longlisted for the CBC Poetry Prize and PRISM International's Grouse Grind Lit Prize.
+Their poetry has been selected as a semi-finalist for the Chad Walsh Chapbook series and longlisted for the CBC Poetry Prize and PRISM International's Grouse Grind Lit Prize.

-Erica currently resides in Toronto on Dish with One Spoon and Treaty 13 territory.
+Erica currently resides in Tkarón:to/Toronto, ON.
 They are an MFA candidate in creative writing at the University of Guelph.